 You can get a free copy of the Joint Report from the Groupement des assureurs automobile (GAA):

-What to do if you are the victim of a hit-and-run after a car accident
+What to do if you are the victim of a hit-and-run

 - Contact your insurance company to report the incident and provide the police report number.